 A hunter may harvest two deer per day, but only one antlered deer may be harvested per day.
 The first deer does not have to be electronically registered before harvesting the second deer in the same day.
 However, all deer legally harvested must be electronically registered and legally tagged before hunting during a subsequent day.

-A concurrent bear firearms season without dogs will run concurrent with the buck firearms season in 33 counties, 17 of which are by permit only.
-Consult the 2016–2017 Hunting and Trapping Regulations Summary for specific counties.
+A bear firearms season without dogs will run concurrent with the buck firearms season in 35 counties, eight of which are by permit only.
+Consult the 2017-2018 Hunting and Trapping Regulations Summary for specific counties.

 According to Southwick Associates, hunting contributes $500 million each year to the state’s economy.
 Deer hunters spend an estimated $230 million in West Virginia, much of it in the rural areas of the state that depend upon the deer seasons for a large portion of their annual income.
 Hunting is estimated to be responsible for 5,400 jobs and $35 million in sales taxes on goods and services spent in West Virginia.

-In 2015, the traditional bucks-only firearm season harvest of antlered bucks was 60,814, an increase of 62 percent from the 2014 harvest.
-This is 20 percent more than the five-year average bucks-only harvest of 50,795 and ranks 24th among all past years.
+In 2016, the traditional bucks-only firearm season harvest of antlered bucks was 46,071, a decrease of 24 percent from the 2015 harvest.
+This is 15 percent less than the five-year average.

 Hunters are required to wear at least 400 square inches of blaze orange (about the size of a vest) as an outer garment for visibility and safety.
 Blaze orange camouflage patterns are legal as long as 400 square inches of blaze orange are displayed on the garment.
 A blaze orange hat is not required, but the hunter must have blaze orange visible from both the front and the back.